coderanger/talk-ideas/gil-devops.md

 ## Description

-This talk covers a very basic introduction to the Python Global Interpreter Lock from the point of view of operations and deployment, along with the knowledge and tools to architect high quality Python application infrastructure.
+This talk covers a very basic introduction to the Python Global Interpreter Lock from the point of view of container operations and deployment, along with the knowledge and tools to architect high quality Python application infrastructure.
 This includes how various application servers interact with the GIL, what problems is causes from an ops-centric point of view, and best practices for running Python applications efficiently and at scale despite the limitations.

 ## Outline